 After this initial warranty period, the wind farm owner may maintain and service the wind farm using an in-house team, contract to a specialist company or develop an intermediate arrangement where turbine technicians transfer to the wind farm owner at the end of the warranty period.

 The focus of OMS is to maximise the financial return from the owners’ investment.
 Owners aim to optimise the balance between operational expenditure and turbine yield.
-By scheduling downtime during the summer months and low wind speed winter periods, owners can secure high availability during the winter months when wind speeds and energy outputs are typically higher.
+By scheduling downtime during the low wind speed summer months, owners can secure high availability during the winter months when wind speeds and energy outputs are typically higher.
 Contractual arrangements, which award energy production, are increasingly common.

 Turbine availability is the percentage of time the wind turbine is ready to produce power if the wind speed is within the operational range of the turbine.
 Modern onshore turbines have a technical availability of around 98%.
 The performance of offshore wind turbines has improved with optimised design, and offshore turbines often have availabilities in a similar range to onshore.
 The planning of logistics and access is vital to securing higher availabilities.
 Where there are access restrictions then availability may be in the range 95-98%.